PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The Tailor was sitting up, looking at her.
 His face and eyes showing sympathy.
 “Could I live here?” she thought to herself.
 However, would The Tailor live here?
 She looked at him.
 “Would you live here?”, she asked, instantly regretting it; obvious that he would not.
 “Where are you going?”, she heard herself ask.

 He thought about this.
-“That's a rather deep question for the morning.” he rebuffed and lounged back.
+“That's a rather deep question for the morning.”, he rebuffed and lounged back.
 “How about some breakfast first?”.
-He stretched and yawned while adding: “We can philosophise later.”
+Then,  while  stretching and yawning, he added: “We can philosophise later.”

 Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.